Distribution & E-Commerce

-- Northeast Indiana has more than 630 establishments in the transportation and logistics sector, employing more than 10,600 workers.
+- Northeast Indiana is an ideal location for distribution and e-commerce and boasts more than 630 businesses in the transportation and logistics sector.

 Download this PDF to learn more about how Northeast Indiana's proximity to the majority of the U.S. population can transform your business.Download PDF